Slideshow: Secrets of Healthy Eating and Portion Control

 That's a 1-cup serving of dairy.

 Cheese is high in calcium.
-It's also high in fat, with 3 teaspoons of unhealthy solid fat in a serving.
+Regular cheese is also high in fat.
 One serving of low-fat cheese is one-third the amount of nonfat or low-fat dairy you should have in a day.

 How Much Meat Is Too Much?